tssoft/wp-social-likes/readme.txt

 == Changelog ==

+= 1.4 =
+ * Option to place first image in the post/page to the Image URL field (required by Pinterest)
+ * Russian social network buttons now available for English version of WordPress

+= 1.3 =
+ * Default message text based on the title of page/post being shared (Feedback from Yevgen Timashov)

+= 1.2 =
+ * Smarter appearance of buttons: if post doesn't contain "more" tag, they will appear both on single post page and on page with multiple posts
+ * English and Russian tooltips for share buttons depending on language of current page/post

 = 1.1 =
  * Commands for adding buttons to existing posts and/or pages

 = 1.0 =
  * First release